andreiboyanov/blue-moon-cooking/README.md

 # Blue moon cooking

-This repository contains an application for cooking recipes managment
+This repository contains an application for cooking recipes management

 ## Installation